yan-soon/tp/docs/UserGuide.md

  Features                         |    Description
  ----------------------------------------|------------
- View Help                               | Allows you to view a list of all possible commands Add a Module                            | Allows you to add any module of choice to the `Completed Modules` list for tracking purposes
+ Add a Module                            | Allows you to add any module of choice to the `Completed Modules` list for tracking purposes
  View Added Modules                      | Allows you to check all the modules you've added  to `Completed Modules` Find Modules from Completed Modules     | Allows you to look for modules in `Completed Modules` using keywords